Chapter 6. AsciiDoctor Primer

 6.4.
 Lists

-AsciiDoctor supports a few types of lists, the most common are ordered and unordered.
+Asciidoctor supports a few types of lists, the most common are ordered and unordered.
 To get more information about lists, see AsciiDoc Syntax Quick Reference.

 6.4.1.
 Ordered lists